 The black sheep Diana jumper in The Crown

 The Crown did an amazing job on the costume design and featured many of Diana’s famous outfits, including some of her most memorable knitwear pieces.
 One of our amazing Woolyknitter’s, Aaron Leneghan, recently made his own version of the famous black sheep jumper using our British Wool cones.
-You can see it here in our interview with Aaron.

 Credit: Touchstone Pictures; American Empirical Pictures; Buena Vista Pictures (The Life Aquatic with Steve Zissou, 2004)